apache/hudi/website/docs/timeline.md

 Each action has the following attributes associated with it.

-* **requested instant** : Instant time representing when the action was requested on the timeline.
+* **requested instant** : Instant time representing when the action was requested on the timeline and acts as the transaction id.
 An immutable plan for the action should be generated before the action is requested.
 * **completed instant** : Instant time representing when the action was completed on the timeline.
 All relevant changes to table data/metadata should be made before the action is completed.
 * **state** :  state of the action. valid states are `REQUESTED`, `INFLIGHT` and `COMPLETED` during an action's lifecycle.
 * **type** : the kind of action performed.
 See below for full list of actions.